 Oshawa Harbour Risk Assessment, City of Oshawa

-This former industrial/commercial site is intended to be converted to parkland and therefore triggers the requirement for a RSC.
+When the City of Oshawa required a Record of Site Condition when acquiring land from the Federal Government, they retained XCG.
+In the period between 2014 and 2017, XCG was retained by the City of Oshawa to obtain a Record of Site Condition (RSC) for the former Marina Lands and West Wharf Lands located at the southeast corner of Harbour Road and Simcoe Street South (subject site).
+This former industrial/commercial site was intended to be converted to parkland and therefore triggered the requirement for a RSC.
 The project began with the review of soil, sediment, and groundwater sampling reports prepared by others over the last two decades.
 These historic reports identified the presence of wide-spread metal and polycyclic aromatic hydrocarbon (PAH) impacts in soil and groundwater, as well as localized areas of petroleum hydrocarbon compound (PHC)- and volatile organic compound (VOC)-related impacts from historic on-site activities.
 Given the project objective, a Phase One Environmental Site Assessment (ESA), and additional Phase Two ESA investigations were completed to satisfy the requirements of Ontario Regulation (O. Reg.)
 153/04.
 The Phase One ESA included a summary of the previous investigations and an overall determination of potential contaminating activities within the study area and related on-site areas of potential environmental concern (APECs).
 Data from the historic reports was reviewed in detail and validated as appropriate as it relates to the requirements of O. Reg.
 153/04.